shareven/refresh_loadmore/README.md

                   }
                 });
               },
+              noMoreWidget: Text(
-              noMoreText: 'No more data, you are at the end',
+                'No more data, you are at the end',
+                style: TextStyle(
+                  fontSize: 18,
+                  color: Theme.of(context).disabledColor,
+                ),
+              ),
               isLastPage: isLastPage,
               child: list!.isNotEmpty
                   ?
 Column(
-                      children: list
+                      children: list!
-                          !.map(
+                          .map(
                             (e) => ListTile(
                               title: Text(e),
                               trailing: Icon(Icons.accessibility_new),